moysklad/api-remap-1.2-doc-in/source/includes/documents/_loss.md

 | ------- | --------- |
 | **id** | `string` (required) *Example: 7944ef04-f831-11e5-7a69-971500188b19* Write-off id. |

-> An example of creating items in a write-off.
+> An example of creating items in a Write-off.

 ```shell
    curl -X POST